Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: State-space models and their inference

-State inference could have multiple perspectives, for a full review of these see \cite{lindsten2013backward}; in this paper the inference relies on the estimation of the filtering distribution, $ p(x_{t}|y_{1:t}, \boldsymbol{\theta} ) $, for $ t=1, \dots, T $, which is the state distribution at time $ t $, conditional on the data and parameters.
+State inference relies on the estimation of the filtering distribution, $ p(x_{t}|y_{1:t}, \vtheta ) $, for $ t=1, \dots, T $, which is the state distribution at time $ t $, conditional on data and parameters.

-The filtering distribution, except for few cases (e.g. linear Gaussian \acp{SSM} \citep{kalman1960new}), can be approximated recursively by a two-step procedure that alternates approximation of the state distribution given the observations (measurement update) and given the previous states (prediction update).
+The filtering distribution can often be approximated recursively by a two-step procedure that alternates approximation of the state distribution given the observations (measurement update) and given the previous states (prediction update).
+This allows the approximation of the likelihood of the data $ y_{1:T} $, given a parameter value $ \vtheta $ and marginally w.r.t. the state distribution $ X_{1:T} $ in Equation \eqref{eq5}: